stewmasterj/fcurses/README.md

 -play1      passive space invaders that you can use as target practice, plus sound!
 -play2      active space invaders that you must shoot down!
 -grabkeys   displays the Decimal and Hex values of the 7-Bytes in a keyboard scancode.
+-inputModes same as 'grabkeys' but includes a "command mode" when ":" is pressed.

 ## Routines